 1. Customer Service Representative

-- Employers: Companies like Alaska Airlines, One Vision International, and Nuvision Federal Credit Union hire remote customer service reps in Alaska.
+Who’s hiring: Alaska Airlines, One Vision International, and Nuvision Federal Credit Union all hire remote customer service folks in Alaska.

-- How to Start: Update your resume to highlight communication skills and any customer-facing experience.
-Apply through job boards like Indeed or FlexJobs, ensuring you meet Alaska residency requirements for some roles.
+How to get started: Update your resume to show off your communication skills and any experience dealing directly with customers.
+Look on job boards like Indeed or FlexJobs, and double-check if they want Alaska residents specifically.

 2. Mental Health Therapist

-- Skills Needed: A master’s degree in counseling, psychology, or social work, plus Alaska licensure (LMFT, LPC, or LCSW).
-Strong interpersonal skills and familiarity with telehealth platforms like Headway or Rula are essential.
+What you’ll need: A master’s in counseling, psychology, or social work, plus state licensure like LMFT, LPC, or LCSW.
+You’ll want to feel comfortable with telehealth platforms like Headway or Rula.

-- Employers: Rula, Headlight, and Alaska Native Tribal Health Consortium offer remote therapy positions.
+Who’s hiring: Rula, Headlight, and Alaska Native Tribal Health Consortium are good options.

 3. Freight Dispatcher

-- Employers: Truck Driver Nation and other logistics firms offer remote dispatcher roles.
+Who’s hiring: Truck Driver Nation and other logistics companies.

 4. Data Entry Operator

-- Employers: Companies like True North Mechanical and Aldridge Pite, LLP hire remote data entry staff in Alaska.
+Who’s hiring: True North Mechanical and Aldridge Pite, LLP regularly need remote data entry help.

 5. Educational Sales Representative

-- Employers: Nerdy and Scholastic Inc. offer remote sales roles in Alaska.
+Who’s hiring: Nerdy and Scholastic Inc. have remote sales jobs in Alaska.

 6. Accounts Receivable/Collections Specialist

-- Skills Needed: Knowledge of accounting principles, attention to detail, and proficiency in software like Excel.
-Healthcare billing experience is a plus.
+What you’ll need: Solid understanding of accounting, strong attention to detail, and familiarity with software like Excel.
+Healthcare billing experience is valuable.

-- Employers: Providence, Nuvision Federal Credit Union, and Alaska Native Tribal Health Consortium hire remotely.
+Who’s hiring: Providence, Nuvision Federal Credit Union, and Alaska Native Tribal Health Consortium.

 7. Technical Support Specialist